InteractiveAdvertisingBureau/openrtb/extensions/community_extensions/skadnetwork.md

     - List should be in both JSON and XML formats to allow publishers to build to the IABTL list as well as other lists
 3. Assign a permanent ID for each registered `SKAdNetwork ID`
     - Each registrant may have more than one `SKAdNetwork ID`.
 In this scenario, each `SKAdNetwork ID` will be assigned its own unique IABTL ID
-4. Provide a tool for publishers to build their `Info.plist` files and express IABTL signaling from various URLs and / or raw SKAdNetwork ID
+4. Provide a tool for publishers to build their `Info.plist` files and express IABTL signaling from various URLs and / or raw SKAdNetwork ID (Tool not ready yet)

 #### SSP/SDK responsibilities are to: